How to Buy UCITS ETFs

 Most mistakes come from exactly the same places.
 Avoid these and the rest is mechanical.

 The same ETF trades on multiple exchanges in multiple currencies.
-Always search by ISIN and confirm exchange + currency before buying.
+Always search by ISIN, confirm exchange and currency, and enable trading permissions for that market before buying.

 What you’re seeing — and what to do